skillsit-hu/ws2024-s17-kr-training-module-f/README.md

 - Allow dragging unassigned bookings to room rows in the calendar.
 - Enable drop only if the room is free during the booking interval.
 - Successful drop displays the booking ID in the calendar and removes it from the unassigned list.
 - Dragging a booking from the calendar to the unassigned list area unassigns the booking.
+The booking can be grabbed using any of the associated cells.
+If two booking IDs appear in a cell, you can grab the booking whose check-in date falls on that day.
+Successful drop displays the booking in the unassigned list and remove it from the calendar.
 - Provide visual feedback for drag-and-drop actions.

 ### Reset Button